soemarko/whey/README.md

 ☐ Battery indicator for the plate?\
 ☑ ~~Find ESP32 for the plate (either the Mini32 like the one used for v1, or random long but thin TTGO I found -- depends on enclosure design)~~ Using Digistump Oak, basically a small ESP8266\
 ☑ TTGO T-Display for the screen: Has internal battery management.
 Great display.
 Has 2 buttons built-in\
-☐ Add readme file in each directories for more specific discussion.
+☐ Add readme file in each directories for more specific discussion.\
+☐ Add another plate with 3kg load cell\
+☐ Add support for multiple plates (at least 2) to screen

 ## Credits